datanav/docs/technical/tripletex-wave.rst

 Tripletex Product to Wave Product
 ---------------------------------
-Before any synchronization can take place, a link between a Tripletex Product and a Wave Product must be established.

-A new Wave Product will be created from a Tripletex Product if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into Wave.
+Every Tripletex Product will be synchronized with a Wave Product.

 Once a link between a Tripletex Product and a Wave Product is established, it will keep in sync between the two systems, regardless of where it is edited.